raesene/kube_security_lab/README.md

 If you're running Ubuntu 18.04, you can use the `install_ansible_ubuntu.sh` file to do the ansible setup.
 If you're running Ubuntu 20.04 then you can just get ansible from apt.

+## Getting Started

+ 1. Start up the vulnerable cluster you want to use, from the list below.
+At the end of the playbook you'll get an IP address for the cluster.
+ 2. Start the client machine container, and exec into a shell on it
+ 3. For the SSH clusters (the playbooks start ssh-to-*) SSH into a pod on the cluster with `ssh -p 32001 sshuser@[Kubernetes Cluster IP]` and a password of `sshuser`
+ 4. Attack away :)

+More detailed explanations below .

 ## Client Machine

 There's a client machine with tools for Kubernetes security testing which can be brought up with the `client-machine.yml` playbook.
 It's best to use this client machine for all CLI tasks when running the scenarios, so you don't accidentally pick up creds from the host, but remember to start the kind cluster before the client machine, or the Docker network to connect to, may not be available.